knpuniversity/symfony/knpu/extra-upgrade-4.0/flex-alive.md

 ## Re-Order .env

 Open up `.env.dist`.
-Woh! this has more stuff now!
+Woh!
+This has more stuff now!
 That's thanks to the recipes from DoctrineBundle, SwiftmailerBundle and FrameworkBundle.
 Copy the FrameworkBundle section and move that to the top.
 Do the same thing to `.env`.